stelzinga/MF/MGT_99.Legend.md

 The Profile Tree, Reduced Profile Tree and Expanded Profile Tree provide *structure* and *insight* as to how each item plays a part in a Venture and how all items are interrelated.
 The relative importance of each depends on the Venture.

 ### Wrapping it up
-Operations as mentioned as the central part of the Profile Tree Item, is represented by the combination of Activities & Groups + Goals & Objectives + Resources + the funding of those Resources via Liabilities and Equity.
+Operations as mentioned is the central part of the Profile Tree and is represented by the combination of Activities & Groups + Goals & Objectives + Resources + the funding of those Resources via Liabilities and Equity.
 Operations are often divided into different functional units like Sales, Marketing, Research & Development, etc. However, from a Profile perspective these functional units are just different names for Activities.
-Management initiates and continuously optimises how Operations are performed.
+Management initiates, maintains and continuously improves Operations.
 Operations and Management both have the notion of Process embedded and as such, Processes are not reflected as a Profile Tree Item.
 Finally, the Profile is a framework.
 There are many ways to use it and it is up to the Manager and Staff to use it such that it adds the most value to the Venture.
 ________________________________________
 ## Profile Tree Items in Tools